duniyah/game3000/README.md

 your own screenshot.
 -->

-## Primitive GameBoy
+## Jurassic Jump
 This is an exact replica of ancient games our predecessors played before we had PlayStations and Xboxes.
-Make your way as a blinking sprite through the maze.
+Make your way as a blinking sprite through the maze to the other corner of the screen.